metaforx/djangocms-rest/docs/contributing.rst

 * Release notes
 * The project's contributors page

-Thank you for contributing to django CMS REST!
+Thank you for contributing to djangocms-rest!